domjrivera/achilles/README.md

 * `AchillesModel.train()` - trains the LSTM-RNN.

 ## utility.py
+Describes the Logger object, and various functions that are language-independent.
 * `read_file(path)` - returns the contents of a file.
 * `get_cmd_args()` - parses the command line args.
 If more than 100 files are recovered for Achilles to examine, it will ask the user if they wish to continue.
 * `find_occurrences(s, ch)` - helper function; used to find the occurrences of characters in a string.